Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: The mean field EnKBF for nonlinear signals

 We will prove its existence and uniqueness on small time intervals with the Banach fixed point theorem.
-The extension to arbitrary time intervalls then follows from a standard glueing argument.
-To prove that the map
+The extension to arbitrary time intervals then follows from a standard glueing argument.
+In order to prove that the map